DocumentationSupported Editors

 Supported editors

-aide-memory was originally built for Claude Code and expanded to Cursor.
-Both have full hook + MCP wiring at aide-memory init.
+aide-memory was originally built for Claude Code and expanded to Cursor and Devin CLI.
+All three have full hook + MCP wiring at aide-memory init.
 Codex, Copilot, and Windsurf ship a rules template today; deeper integration may come based on user feedback.

 Legend